sccn/PowPowCAT/README.md

 <a href="images/PowPowCAT_31stEEGLABWorkshop.pdf" class="image fit"><img src="images/PowPowCAT_logo.png" alt=""></a>
-Presentation slides (Click the cat to download).
+(Click the cat to download presentation slides).
 The slides are from the 31st EEGLAB workshop, day two 'Time-frequency and connectivity analysis' (November 30, 2021).
 Artwork is by Mayumi and Makoto Miyakoshi.
 All rights reserved!

 The PowPowCAT plugin for EEGLAB
 ==============================================